FY 2021-2022 Annual Report

 - Increase the Commission’s capability to process and analyze reported data.
 During this period, the Commission continued its work with ETS on a rewrite of the Commission’s electronic filing systems using a new code generator software called ScriptCase which is a replacement to CodeCharge currently being used by ETS.
 This new software allows ETS to rewrite the filing systems in the most current version of the PHP language and enhance some of the system’s features such as creating a single data entry point for entering transactions into our schedules, auto filling names when data is entered, and allowing Commission staff to add reporting deadlines to reporting schedules based on a candidate or noncandidate committee’s reporting track.

-During this fiscal year, the Commission worked towards completing the rewrite of the candidate filing system and scheduling the rewrite of the noncandidate committee system.
-The target date for the rewrite of these two systems to be completed is in the next fiscal year in preparation for the 2022 election.
+During this fiscal year, the Commission completed the rewrite of the candidate filing system in time for the 2022 election and continued work on the rewrite of the noncandidate committee system to be completed in the next fiscal year.

 The Commission continues to rely on its searchable database to run queries on various campaign finance issues.
 Providing a searchable database to the public is a statutory mandate so to comply with this, the Commission has posted its candidate and noncandidate committee datasets on the State’s open data platform provided by Socrata since 2012.
-However, as a result of the State phasing out the Socrata contract in August 2020 and switching to OpenGov which is the new provider of the State’s open data platform, it became necessary for the Commission to add its candidate and noncandidate committee datasets (searchable database) to this new site which it did with the launch of the OpenGov site on May 13, 2020.
+Furthermore, as a result of the State phasing out the Socrata contract in August 2020 and switching to OpenGov which is the new provider of the State’s open data platform, the Commission also added its candidate and noncandidate committee datasets (searchable database) to this new site which it did with the launch of the OpenGov site on May 13, 2020.